 What is TDD, and How Does it Work?

-Test-Driven Development (TDD) is a software development methodology that revolves around the creation of automated tests before writing the actual code.
+Test-Driven Development (TDD) is a software development methodology that revolves around the creation of automated tests before writing production code.

-The process is iterative, consisting of the following stages:
+The process is iterative, consisting of just this 3 steps:

-1. 🔴 – Write a Failing Test (Red): In this step, you create a test that defines the behavior you want to implement.
+1. Red State 🔴 – Write a Failing Test: The first step here is when you create a test that defines the behavior you want to implement.
 This test will inevitably fail since you haven’t written any code yet.
+This puts you in the Red State.

-2. 🟢 – Write the Minimum Code that make the test pass (Green): Your goal here is to write the least amount of code required to make the failing test pass, and nothing more.
+2. Green State 🟢 – Make the test pass: Your goal here is to make the test pass writing the least amount of code required to make the failing test pass, and nothing more.

-3. R – Refactor: After making the test pass, you can refine your code.
+3. Refactor – R: After making the test pass, you can and need to refine your code.
 This is the “Refactor” phase.
-It’s an opportunity to enhance the design, improve performance, and ensure your code is maintainable.
-You may find some duplication taking place during the green phase, here is your opportunity to get rid of the duplication and make your code better, don’t ever skip this step.
+It’s an opportunity to enhance the design, improve the performance, make it cleaner, remove the duplication and ensure your code is maintainable.
+You may find some hardcoding values that made the test pass, and it’s ok, but at some point you need to remove it, here is is your opportunity to get rid of that and make your code better.

 Benefits of TDD

-• Improved Code Quality: TDD encourages a more thoughtful approach to coding.
+• Improved Code Quality: Applying Test Driven Development, TDD, encourages a more thoughtful approach to coding.
 By writing tests first, you ensure that your code is well-structured and functional.

 • Reduced Debugging Time: With a suite of tests, you can catch and fix issues early in the development process, reducing the time spent on debugging.